 A hand-rung bell heralds a new day of adventures aboard the Al Andalus.
 After a copious breakfast, we set off in the direction of the Alhambra, a beautifully preserved Moorish palace set against the peaks of the Sierra Nevada.

 I am happy to report my fears were wholly unfounded.
-Our wonderful guide has a knack for storytelling and weaves in little tidbits about the history and architecture of the Alhambra and Granada as we make our way through this stunning monument.
+Our wonderful guide had a knack for storytelling, weaving in little tidbits about the history and architecture of the Alhambra and Granada.
+As we make our way through this astonishing feat of Arabesque stucco work and meticulously landscaped gardens, the true scale of the Moorish reign becomes apparent.
+The Alhambra is the veritable apogee of 800 years of Moorish rule over parts of Andalucía.

 MUST SEE IN GRANADA: Alhambra, Catedral de Granada, Albaicin, Royal Chapel of Granada, Mirador San Nicolas